Ways to Create and Maintain Healthy Credit

 Are you only able to make the minimum payment on your credit card?
 How much debt do you have compared to your income?
 How many credit cards do you have?
 These are some of the questions that will help you understand your financial situation so that you can take action and manage your credit.

-Review your current situation
+Review your current situation.

 Before you make a plan to get out of debt, understand your financial picture.
-Review all of your outstanding debt including mortgage, car payments, credit cards, and other loans.
+Review all of your outstanding debt including your mortgage, car payments, credit cards, and other loans.
 This will help you determine your priorities and what debt has become the most difficult to manage.

-Make a budget.
 Write down all your sources of income and your expenses.
 Then, determine how you can cut back on what you’re spending.

-Know your Credit Score
+Know your credit score.

 Take Action and Make a Plan